I’ve felt it more and more.

 We used a few of the animals in our first summoning.
 Crawl knew of a spell, that in theory could summon spectral forces.
 We knew little of the void from where these spectral creatures would apparently emerge, but Crawl knew how to create and open a portal.
 He’d been reticent to do so but with me in tow, he’d found the spirit and will to push harder in the practical application of his knowledge.

-We appreciated these spectral beings required a body and consciousness to inhabit, a simpler form than a human, to truly exist here on this plain.
+We appreciated these beings required a body and consciousness to inhabit, a simpler form than a human.
+Then they would truly exist here on this plain.
 What better animals to use than our exotic collection of fabulous beasts?
-I had grown fond of them but, well, needs must.
+I had grown fond of them but, needs must.

 I believe Helena and the staff thought it a nonsense initially, another one of my self-indulgences that would eventually float away out of mind.
 How wrong they were.

 Crawl and I performed the summoning.
 It was beyond our wildest dreams.
-Too far beyond Augustine’s dreams I now realise.
+Too far beyond Augustine’s, I now realise.

 And my satisfaction.